The Eating Of The Bulls: From The Spanish Fighting Ring To The Plate

 "The meat from fighting bulls isn't found anywhere else," he says, adding that most of his clients are tourists from Latin America.
 "It's not available in other restaurants because I have almost all of it."

 A bullfight almost always ends with the matador killing off the bull with his sword; rarely, if the bull has behaved particularly well during the fight, the bull is "pardoned" and his life is spared.
 After the bull is killed, his body is dragged out of the ring and processed at a slaughterhouse.
-From there, the meat is distributed to different vendors.
-During the bullfighting fiestas — days-long festivals in various Spanish cities throughout the year (the most famous being Pamplona's Running of the Bulls) — local restaurants and butcher shops offer bull meat for a limited time; essentially, for as long as the festival takes place.
+From there, the meat is distributed to vendors.
+During the bullfighting fiestas — days-long festivals in various Spanish cities throughout the year (the most famous being Pamplona's running of the bulls) — local restaurants and butcher shops offer bull meat for a limited time; essentially, for as long as the festival takes place.
 It becomes part of the festivity itself: watching the bullfights, then eating the bulls.
 (Anta's restaurant, on the other hand, has fighting bull on the menu every day of the year.)

-Yet as public perception toward bullfighting shifts in Spain (it's already illegal in the autonomous region of Catalonia and in the Canary Islands), some gastronomists say the bull's meat is actually more organic than the meat people buy in grocery stores.
+Yet as public perception toward bullfighting shifts in Spain (it's already illegal in the autonomous region of Catalonia and in the Canary Islands), some gastronomists say the bull's meat is actually more organic than the meat bought in grocery stores.

-"It's the most ecological meat in the world," says Ismael Díaz, a nutritionist and gastronomic expert who's written a book on the topic.
+"It's the most ecological meat in the world," says Ismael Díaz, a nutritionist and gastronomic expert who has written a book on the topic.
 "In no other meat industry in the world is the animal as well taken care of, or as protected, as the fighting bull.
 That is, until he enters the ring."

 Díaz says that, historically, the corrida (or the "run") was done with bulls on their way to the slaughterhouse; the more aggressive bulls were used in fights as entertainment.
 Once killed, the bull's meat was given to the matador, who would take the meat back to his hometown, where it would be made into a stew for the whole village to feast on.